scoskey/m287/homework.md

 ## Week 11 (due Thursday, November 12)

-1. Complete your Twelvefold Way notebook.
+1. Complete the Twelvefold Way notebook (you can find it in blackboard with the blank activities).

 ## Week 10 (due Thursday, November 5)